 Definition of Epithelial basement corneal dystrophy

-Epithelial basement corneal dystrophy: A disorder in which the cornea (the normally clear front window of the eye) shows grayish fingerprint lines, geographic map-like lines, and dots (or microcysts) on examination with a slit-lamp that focuses a high intensity light beam as a slit while the examiner looks at the front of the eye through a magnifying scope.
+Corneal anterior basement membrane dystrophy: A disorder in which the cornea (the normally clear front window of the eye) shows grayish fingerprint lines, geographic map-like lines, and dots (or microcysts) on examination with a slit-lamp that focuses a high intensity light beam as a slit while the examiner looks at the front of the eye through a magnifying scope.

 Conversely, half of patients with recurrent corneal erosions of idiopathic (unknown) origin have this disorder.

 Under the microscope, a structure called the epithelial basement membrane is abnormal.
-Hence, the name of epithelial basement corneal dystrophy.
+Hence, the name.
 The disorder was first described by Cogan and colleagues in 1964 and so is also known as Cogan corneal dystrophy as well as map-dot-fingerprint type corneal dystrophy and microcystic corneal dystrophy.

 Back to MedTerms online medical dictionary A-Z List